Update for PayPal customers

 - the business unfairly placed restrictions on your account

-Although we can help with complaints about e-money businesses, we can't directly resolve disputes between buyers and sellers who've used an e-money account for a transaction.
+We can help with complaints about e-money businesses.
+But, we can’t directly resolve disputes between buyers and sellers who have used an e-money account for a transaction.

 What we look at

 To help us consider a complaint fairly, we’ll ask you to provide some information.
 We’ll make our decision about what happened using evidence provided by you, the business and any relevant third parties.
 In reaching a decision, we consider:

 - the relevant law

 - any regulations that applied at the time